AndrewPrifer/framer-motion-theatre/README.md

 - Animate Framer Motion's motion values using Theatre.js.
 - Automatically creates and manages sheet objects and sheet instances.
 - Hold down the `Alt` key to display selectable objects in dev mode.
+- Add visual editing with 1 line of code.

 ## Installation